lana-20/selenium-webdriver-bidi/README.md

 <img src="https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/0b1181b6-af35-4950-b678-33217172a02c" width=460>

 WD BiDi is a cross-browser automation protocol.
 It's an open standard that works across browsers, fast by default, and comes packed with all the features you need for test automation.
 How?
-It takes the best of <code>Chrome Dev Tools</code> (e.g., fast bidirectional messaging & low level control) and <code>Classic WebDriver</code> (e.g., best x-browser support, W3C Standard, testing-oriented), and combines them into the extraordinary WebDriver BiDi protocol.
+It takes the best of <code>Chrome DevTools Protocol</code> (e.g., fast bidirectional messaging & low level control) and <code>Classic WebDriver</code> (e.g., best x-browser support, W3C Standard, testing-oriented), and combines them into the extraordinary WebDriver BiDi protocol.
 The vision behind BiDi is to give you full flexibility and let you write tests using any of your favorite tools and automate them in any browser or driver.

 This is certainly an exciting future for test automation.
 It takes a huge effort from various vendors working together to ensure this future.